About Care Expertise

 In order to achieve and sustain the high standards of care, every member of staff at Care Expertise is entitled to an above average number of training days each year.
 The organisation has an enviable staff retention rate, helping to ensure continuity of care in its homes and houses.
 Training for staff includes QCF Level 5 Diploma in Social Care for Managers and all care staff work towards achieving NVQ’s Level 3 and above.
 Staff are qualified in a number of accredited, measurable, therapeutic interventions which include PROACT-SCIPr-UK® for managing behaviours of concern, TEACCH autism programmes, PECS and augmentative communication techniques.
 Some staff are also qualified tutors in these techniques who can train other members of staff when needed.
-All staff have Basic Food Hygiene and First Aid qualifications and are CRB (Criminal Records Bureau) and POVA (Protection of Vulnerable Adults) checked.
+All staff are DBS (Disclosure and Barring Service) checked.

 To view full details of the organisation’s Aims & Objectives and Methodologies used, please click on these links: